Maggie Smith: 1969–1979: Rise to prominence and stardom

-In 1972, she starred as the eccentric Augusta Bertram in George Cukor's film Travels with My Aunt.
+In 1972 Smith starred as the eccentric Augusta Bertram in George Cukor's film Travels with My Aunt.
 She received her third Academy Award nomination for Best Actress for her performance.
 She also appeared in the film Love and Pain and the Whole Damn Thing (1973) directed by Alan J. Pakula.

-In 1978, Smith played opposite Michael Caine in Neil Simon's California Suite, playing an Oscar loser, for which she received the 1978 Academy Award for Best Supporting Actress.
-She is, to date, the only person to win an Oscar for portraying a fictional Oscar nominee.
+Her other films of this time include Murder by Death (1976) with Vincent Canby of The New York Times writing that the film had one of Simon's "nicest, breeziest screenplays" with David Niven and Maggie Smith "marvellous as Dick and Dora Charleston, though they haven't enough to do."
+Smith also starred as Miss Bowers in Death on the Nile (1978) alongside Angela Lansbury, Bette Davis, Peter Ustinov and David Niven.
+In 1978 Smith played opposite Michael Caine in Neil Simon's California Suite, playing an Oscar loser, for which she received the 1978 Academy Award for Best Supporting Actress.
+She is the only person to have won an Oscar for portraying a fictional Oscar nominee.
 For this role, she also won her first Golden Globe Award.
 Afterward, upon hearing that Michael Palin was about to embark on the film The Missionary (1982) with Smith, her co-star Michael Caine is supposed to have humorously telephoned Palin, warning him that she would steal the film.

-Her other films at this time include Murder by Death (1976) with Vincent Canby of The New York Times writing, that the film had one of Simon's "nicest, breeziest screenplays" with David Niven and Maggie Smith "marvelous as Dick and Dora Charleston, though they haven't enough to do."
-Smith also starred as Miss Bowers in Death on the Nile (1978) alongside Angela Lansbury, Bette Davis, Peter Ustinov, and David Niven.

-1981–1987: Merchant Ivory films and other roles
+From 1976 to 1980 Smith appeared to acclaim in numerous productions at the Stratford Shakespeare Festival in Stratford, Ontario; her roles included: Cleopatra in Anthony and Cleopatra (1976), Titania and Hippolyta in A Midsummer Night's Dream (1977), Queen Elizabeth in Richard III (1977), Rosalind in As You Like It and Lady Macbeth in Macbeth (1978).
+Smith would return to Broadway in Tom Stoppard's original play Night and Day as Ruth Carson in 1979.
+The play concerns a confrontation between British diplomat and an African leader over a local uprising that has attracted much media coverage.
+The diplomat's wife observes everyone else's behaviour throughout.
+The play received mixed reviews with Walter Kerr of The New York Times praising Smith's performance while critiquing the characters writing, "Which leaves us, theatrically and dramatically, where we began, with Miss Smith.
+The actress can, and does, do wonders.
+But she can't single‐handedly turn night into day."
+Smith received her second Tony Award for Best Actress in a Play nomination.